-The Company implemented FASB ASU 2016-02, Leases (Topic 842), which required lessees to recognize most leases on its balance sheet effective January 1, 2019.
-The Company recognized \$3.9 million of right of use assets for leases for office, manufacturing and warehouse space and office equipment.
-The Company also recognized \$4.2 million for lease liabilities.
+The Company accounts for leases in accordance with FASB ASU 2016-02, Leases (Topic 842), and its operating leases consist of office space, manufacturing/warehouse space, and office equipment.
 The Company elected not to recognize right of use assets and lease liabilities for short term leases, i.e., leases with a noncancelable period of 12 months or less.
+The Company recognized the option to renew its manufacturing/warehouse space ("Rockaway space") as part of the right of use asset and the lease liability as the Company deemed that the renewal option was reasonably certain to be exercised.